chandragithub2014/GitPractice_2020/README.md

 (41) To get information about specific commit : Use git show followed by commit message git show 3791f7c26f9d7ae8faff291999fe9fee1a62d237

-Changing Read me from Remote

-Changing Read me from Feature Branch

-Remove a File: Navigate to the path where the file exists and use the below command. git rm GitInfo.kt
+(42)Remove a File: Navigate to the path where the file exists and use the below command. git rm GitInfo.kt

-To see the list of all files in a folder/directory ls -l
+(43)To see the list of all files in a folder/directory ls -l

-To Push a local branch to Remote: git push -u origin feature_local_branch